LapTQ/hello-cpp/summaries/do-and-dont.md

 ## Program-defined types: Class types

-* ✅ When adding a new member to a struct, put it at the end to avoid breaking existing code.
+* ✅ When adding a new member variable to a struct, put it at the end to avoid breaking existing code.
 Because, struct initializes its members in the order they are declared.
+* ✅ Always provide default values for your members (inside the class type definition).